 What goes around, comes around.
 The dodgy English threw their final match in the opening round with Belgium back on June 28 with the pretext of resting players and avoiding injuries for the Round of 16.
 “Sometimes, you have to make decisions with the bigger picture, and that’s what I did tonight,” rationalized head coach Gareth Southgate at the time – as if the decision was his and his alone.
-That bigger picture seems to have included getting a better draw in the knockout stage, that is, to avoid Brazil and thereby build the betting pool, the TV market, the revenues of the English Football Association and diversion from the crisis at home – giving a new definition to match fixing and a level playing field.
+That bigger picture seems to have included getting a better draw in the knockout stage, that is, to avoid Brazil and therein build the betting pool, the TV market, the revenues of the English Football Association, and “hearts and minds” diversion from the crisis at home – giving a new definition to match fixing and a level playing field.
 Such are the elastic ethics of England.
 Continue reading →

 Gaza health ministry says most of at least 105 killed in ongoing Israeli assault are non-combatants, half are women and 22 children, with another 700 injured